cambridge-maths-school/2024-ai-platformer/writeup.md

 ## Stakeholders

--   Anyone who wants a more.. unique way of playing.
+-   Anyone who wants a more... unique way of playing.

 ## Research